-I write about cool science, sometimes for my personal blog, and sometimes for other projects.
+I’ve written about cool science, both in a professional capacity and for my personal blog, and sometimes for other freelance projects.

 Writing and copyediting experience